Pfern/TtT-in-Portugal-2016/README.md

 #Sunday, July 10th

-10h00-10h30 Introductions, formation of work goups.
+10h00-10h30 Introductions, who is who and what we need to achieve.

 10h30-12h30
-Terminology.
+Terminology in learning;
 How does learning work?
 What is formal and non-formal learning?
 Closed loop learning delivery;
 Learning by doing;